CharlesCoqueret/ghost-design-system/README.md

 ## Usage

-1. In the root directory of your project, ensure you have a .npmrc file with your valid fontawesome license (you can skip this step if it is configured for your session)
-2. Run the command:
+1. Run the command:

 ```
 npm install ghost-design-system
 ```

-3. Define the set of colors by copying the file: ~ghost-design-system/dist/assets/\_colors.scss)
+2. Define the set of colors by copying the file: ~ghost-design-system/dist/assets/\_colors.scss)

 ```{scss}
 // Neutral pallet